TechNote-ai/osdg/OSDG_DATA_SOURCES.md

         ...
     }
     ```
-2. Assembling FOS Ontology `AssemblingFOSOntology.py`\
+2. Assembling OSDG Ontology `AssemblingOntology.py`\
     **Assembles FOS from `InterimTerms.json` and `02_add_all_to_all/` data sources.**
     * 2.1. *Terms from `InterimTerms.json` are matched to  MAG Fields of Study subset `FOSMAP.json` which contains over 150 thousand fields.*
     * 2.2. *Matched FOS are added to the final ontology `FOS-Ontology.json` .*